arceusplayer11/GhostV3/docs/autoGhost.md

 __GH_CLEAR_FFC_LINK
 :    If this is set to 1, the ffc->Link value will clear when ghost.zh cleans
      up the script.
-ZC 2.50.2 and earlier do noit support this as it is not legal to write ffc->Link = 0, however 2.53.0 and later support clearing linked ffcs.
+ZC 2.50.2 and earlier do not support this as it is not legal to write ffc->Link = 0, however 2.53.0 and later support clearing linked ffcs.
      Set this to 0 to disable clearing it.